IgniteUI/igniteui-xplat-docs/doc/en/components/radio.md

 <igc-radio label-position="before">Apple</igc-radio>
 ```

 The radio can also be labelled by elements external to it.
-In this case the the user is given the full control to position and style the label in accordance with their needs.
+In this case the user is given full control to position and style the label in accordance to their needs.

 ```html
 <span id="radio-label">Label</span>